 Add supplementaloxygen as soon as you are able to.

-In clinical settings, mouth-to-mouth ventilation is not often used because of clinical reasons (e.g. concerns regarding infections) or because airway equipment is available (e.g. pocket-mask, bag-mask or anaesthetic input for tracheal intubation).
+In clinical settings, mouth-to-mouth ventilation may not be performed due to concerns regarding infectiousdiseases or because airway equipment is available (e.g. pocket-mask, bag-mask or anaesthetic input for tracheal intubation).

 If there are clinical reasons to avoid mouth-to-mouth ventilation, perform chest compressions until help and airway equipment arrives.